hyperledger/indy-plenum/docs/request_handling.md

 #### Request handling
 Below is a description of how a request is processed.
 A node on receiving a client request in  `validateClientMsg`:
--   The node performs static validation checks (validation that does not require any state, like mandatory fields are present, etc), it calls `RequestHandler`'s `doStaticValidation`
+-   The node performs static validation checks (validation that does not require any state, like mandatory fields are present, etc), it uses `ClientMessageValidator` and
+    `RequestHandler`'s `doStaticValidation` for this
--   If the static validation passes, it checks if the signature check is required and does that if needed in `verifySignature`.
+-   If the static validation passes, it checks if the signature check is required (not required for queries) and does that if needed in `verifySignature`.
 More on this later.
--   Checks if it a generic transaction query (`GET_TXN`).
+-   Checks if it's a generic transaction query (`GET_TXN`).
 If it is then query the ledger for that particular sequence number and return the result.
 A `REQNACK` might be sent if the query is not correctly constructed.
--   Checks if it a specific query (needs a specific `RequestHandler`), if it is then it uses `process_query` that uses the specific `RequestHandler` to respond to the query.
+-   Checks if it's a specific query (needs a specific `RequestHandler`), if it is then it uses `process_query` that uses the specific `RequestHandler` to respond to the query.
 A `REQNACK` might be sent if the query is not correctly constructed.
 -   If it is a write, then node checks if it has already processed the request before by checking the uniqueness of `identifier` and `reqId` fields of the Request.
     -   If it has already processed the request, then it sends the corresponding `Reply` to the client
     -   If the `Request` is already in process, then it sends an acknowledgement to the client as a `REQACK`